 Encourage your family to stay connected by becoming a member of the UTSA Family Association.
 They distribute a monthly e-newsletter, provide scholarships to new students, and host UTSA Family Weekend.

-If your starting during the Fall semester, be sure to save the date for Roadrunner Days, a series of special events that are designed to welcome you to UTSA.
+If you’re starting during the Fall semester, be sure to save the date for Roadrunner Days, a series of special events that are designed to welcome you to UTSA.
 One of those events is Convocation, which is required for all freshmen to attend.